solita/solita.github.com/_posts/2024-10-11-keycloak-suomifi-from-scratch.md

 ![Keycloak wants your email](/img/2024-keycloak-suomifi-from-scratch/keycloak-email.png)

 You'll probably want to configure this (and many other things) differently but that is a story for another time.

+## Closing thoughts

+This all might seem very complicated at first, but after you've practiced it a couple of times, you'll find it's not rocket science.
+The biggest hurdle for me personally was the loose coupling between the Keycloak identity provider configuration and the service provider metadata for Suomi.fi.
+I hope this post clarifies the connection between the two and provides a useful reference for future projects.

+### Disclaimer

+Suomi.fi is launching a new [dedicated site for developers](https://kehittajille.suomi.fi/etusivu) on October 30th, 2024 and the links to support articles in this guide might or might not work after that.